 Both have a long-term negative impact on your credit scores.
-By long-term, I mean that a Chapter 13 bankruptcy or foreclosure will stay on your credit reports for up to seven years, while a Chapter 7 bankruptcy will remain for up to 10 years.
+A Chapter 13 bankruptcy or home foreclosure will stay on your credit reports for up to seven years.
+A Chapter 7 bankruptcy will remain on your credit reports for up to 10 years.

 That's not to say your credit history can't improve after you've gone through those financial setbacks.
 Some people might find that their credit scores rise after their bankruptcy is discharged.
 The good news is after bankruptcy or foreclosure, you can immediately take steps that can have a positive impact on your credit history:

-- Ensure your credit reports are accurate.
+- Make sure your credit reports are accurate.
 The accounts that were discharged in bankruptcy or foreclosure should be closed.
 If that information is not updated on your credit history, your credit scores may be penalized more than necessary.
 If you see something you believe is inaccurate or incomplete on your credit reports, contact your lender or creditor first.
 You can start or check on the status of a dispute on your Equifax credit report for free.
 You can also file a free dispute with Experian and TransUnion - the other nationwide credit bureaus.

 - Prioritize making future payments on time.
 It sounds simple, but on-time payments and responsible credit card use can significantly help you recover from bankruptcy.
 Credit score providers will usually place more emphasis on events that happened in the past 24 months.
 Therefore, if you keep your open accounts in good standing, your credit scores could potentially improve within two years.